The Importance of Drilling Bit Selection

 The concept of rock strength computation is a valuable one in the drilling bit selection process.
 We should be aware of the limitations it suffers from.

-The calculated values depend upon the correct identification of lithology on a foot-by-foot basis.
-This in turn depends upon the judgment and experience of the analyst.
+The calculated values depend upon the correct lithology identification on a foot-by-foot basis.
+This, in turn, depends upon the judgment and experience of the analyst.
 PDC bits are greatly affected by the abrasiveness of the formation.
 This technique provides no measure of that.
-As with all offset data, we cannot know how closely the analyzed well or wells will be in character to the planned well.
+As with all offset data, we cannot know how closely the analyzed well, or wells will be in character with the planned well.

 - Light Set 1,000 – 15,000

 - Ultra Heavy Set 15,000 – 40,000 Diamond 35,000 – 80,000

 We need to know what directional demands will be placed on the bit.

 - Will we turn; build; drill a tangent section; drop angle; drill horizontally; or,